HomeFood & DrinkPublix

 The Publix app is genuinely useful, but it is not perfect, and a few things wear on me.
 The biggest is reach.
 Publix only operates in the southeastern United States, so if you live outside Florida, Georgia, and the neighboring states, the app is simply not for you.
 There is no getting around that.

-The iPad experience also leaves savings on the table.
-Because there is no tablet specific layout, you are using a blown up phone app, and on a large iPad Pro the stretched buttons and oversized text can look a little clumsy.
-It functions, it just does not feel designed for the screen.
-Delivery, handled through a third party partner, also adds fees and a tip on top of your grocery total, so the convenience is real but it is not free.
-Read the cart summary before you confirm, because the final number can climb higher than the shelf prices suggested.
+The iPad experience leaves polish on the table.
+Because there is no tablet layout and no landscape rotation, you are using a stretched phone app, and on a large iPad Pro the oversized buttons and text can look clumsy.
+It functions, it just does not feel built for the screen.

 Good alternatives worth comparing

 If Publix is not in your area, or you want to weigh your options, a few other grocery apps cover similar ground.
-Instacart is the obvious one, since it stitches together many regional chains under a single delivery app, which is handy when you shop across several stores.
-Kroger, through its own app and its many banner brands, offers comparable digital coupons and fuel points where those stores operate.
-Walmart's grocery app is worth a look too, especially for curbside pickup at scale and broad nationwide coverage that Publix simply cannot match.
+Instacart is the obvious one, since it stitches together many regional chains under a single delivery app, which helps when you shop across several stores.
+Worth knowing: Publix's own delivery already runs on Instacart, so you may end up using it either way.
+Kroger, through its own app and its many banner brands, offers comparable digital coupons and fuel points where those stores operate, and as the reviews point out, its iPad app actually supports landscape, which the Publix one does not.
+Walmart's grocery app is worth a look too, especially for curbside pickup at scale and the nationwide coverage that Publix cannot match.

 It also helps to see how a grocery app sits next to the restaurant and ordering apps you probably already use.
 We dug into one in our guide to using the Olive Garden app on your iPad, and if you are chasing deals on a meal out rather than groceries, our look at maximizing savings on Popeyes is a useful companion read.
 For the full roundup of what we recommend on a tablet, browse our best food and drink apps for iPad guide, or step up to the wider Food & Drink hub to see every app in this category.